/ AI Image Generation / How to Train a LoRA Locally for Illustrious Models with AMD GPU 2025

 Quality tags like masterpiece, best quality, highly detailed appear commonly in Danbooru datasets and can help guide generation quality.
 Include these in some but not all training captions to prevent over-association.

 Natural language can mix with tags for scene descriptions.
 After core Danbooru tags, add natural language descriptions of setting, mood, lighting, or context.
-This hybrid approach leverages both systems.
+This hybrid approach uses both systems.

 Negative concepts don't belong in training captions.
 Don't include tags describing what's NOT in the image.
 Training captions should positively describe what exists, not what's absent.